spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/total-rewards-processes/index.html.md

 1. Check if the report had any errors or issues by going back to the "Import" page on the Administration Portal.
 Under "Pending" you will see if your report had any errors.
 If there were only a handful of errors you can update directly on the portal by selecting "Fix All".
 If there were many errors, you can cancel the report and upload a new one.

-#### Census & New Hire Updates

-Cadence: Weekly - Thursdays
-DRI: Total Rewards, Benefits - Raisha Kole
-Temporary process until intregrations are in place

-**BambooHR to PlanSource:**

-1. Download a New Hire Report from Bamboo HR, log on to PlanSource and update New Hire's profile with salary and full time/part time designation.
-1. Review the US Payroll Changes spreadsheet weekly for any salary changes that would need to be made in PlanSource.
-1. If there are only a few updates to be made, navigate to the team member's profile directly and make any applicable updates.
-1. If there are many updates to be made, navigate in PlanSource to "Data & Tools" -> "Data" -> "Employee Update Worksheet".
-Download the template with the necessary fields and re-import here once updated with the information from the Payroll Changes spreadsheet.

 ### Monthly Finance HSA & FSA Reporting

 Finance requires the ongoing FSA and HSA account reporting for tracking purposes